Code4Community/Code4Community.github.io/tutorials/git-tutorial.md

 Feedback
 ====

-If you have any feedback on this tutorial, feel free to create an issue on the Github repo, or let one of the exec board members (@maxdg99, @adambricelis, @ndrewh) know.
+If you have any feedback on this tutorial, feel free to create an issue on the Github repo or talk to one of the exec board members.

 Help!
 I have merge conflicts... now what?
 =====